yashap/crius/README.md

 make help

 # Run the DB and HTTP server (will wipe local DB)
-make run
+make service/run

-# Just run the HTTP server (assumes DB is already running)
+# Just run the HTTP server (assumes DB is already running, won't wipe the DB)
+make service/postgres/run

+# Run the UI.
+Will open in a browser, and you must have the backend running already (i.e. `make run`)
-make run-service
+make ui/run

 # Tidy up code and run all unit and integration tests
 make tidy test